BishopFox/ispy-shell/README.md

 > make ARCH=arm64
 ```

 You'll get shell/ispy-shell.dylib.
 When injected into an app, it sets up a Hush shell bound to port 8765/TCP on the iDevice.
-To connect to it, try:
+It has a controlling TTY.
+To connect to it, use something like socat:

 ```
 > socat tcp-connect:<your_idevice_ip>:8765 file:`tty`,raw,echo=0